Scene from the Merrictton CenotaphMedium:

 15" x 24"

-Francie McGlynn was born in St. Catharines and grew up in Merriton.
+Francie McGlynn was born in St. Catharines and grew up in Merritton.
 She graduated with a major in Fine Art from the University of Waterloo and went on to receive her teaching degree.
 She taught for 10 years in the Yukon and 15 years in St. Catharines before retiring.
-Before trying oils, she had done mixed-media works on paper with India ink, acrylic pastels and glazing.
-Read More about her decision to explore oil painting.
+In addition to her monoprints, previously she has produced oil paintings and mixed-media works on paper with India ink, acrylic pastels and glazing.